GioF71/portainer-systemd/README.md

  - Ubuntu 18.04 (x84_64)
  - Manjaro

-As I test the unit on more platforms, I will update this list.
+As I test the unit and/or the scripts on more platforms, I will update this list.
 You can alternatively execute the commands listed under "Manual Installation", "Automated Installation" or "Installation without systemd".